Liryc116/Liryc116.github.io/_posts/2022-4-27-Data-Structure.md

 So if we wanted to insert an int we would just allocate it's first byte.
 The solution is to pass the data size as an argument when adding elements to the structure.

+That's it for this article.
+We'll meet again soon for more data structures.